For an FAQ about our learning products please scroll to the bottom

 Photographer and Model Requests

 We get many requests from photographers and models to collaborate in shoots, or rent or loan our items.
-We rarely rent anything.
 Much of what you see in the galleries is not available because they were made by commission.
-We sometimes participate in TFP (trade for pictures) projects.
-Please read THIS for more info about how that works before you contact us.
+Try us by email but now that Paul is retired, it’s unlikely.

 Is it waterproof?